tfarina/dotfiles/README.md

 ## Installation

-### Before installing, be sure to read useful cowboy [gently-worded note](https://github.com/cowboy/dotfiles#heed-this-critically-important-warning-before-you-install) and this excellent article by Anish Athalye: [Dotfiles are NOT meant to be forked](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).
-That said, let's go with the installation:
+Before installing, read cowboy’s [gently-worded warning](https://github.com/cowboy/dotfiles#heed-this-critically-important-warning-before-you-install) and Anish Athalye’s [Dotfiles are NOT meant to be forked](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).

 1. **Install GNU Stow:** GNU Stow is available for all GNU+Linux distros and most other unix-like distributions via your package manager.